Why is Visual Discrimination Important?

 Lego building is good for spatial relations.

-Visual Discrimination: Spacial Relations
+Visual Discrimination: Spatial Relations

 Puzzle pieces are great for visual discrimination skills.